dylancolwill/misp-taxii/README.md

   -H "Accept: application/taxii+json;version=2.1" \
   -H "Content-Type: application/taxii+json;version=2.1"
 ```
 or check `tests/discovery_test.py` for Python example.
+To run tests, MISP auth key is required to be set in `creds.py`.

 ## To Do